-‘Purpose’ is driving the new economy.
-Your professional purpose – or BIG WHY – acts like your internal compass that keeps you finding ways to serve and thrive financially, no matter how much instability and upheaval is going on around you.
+Your personal and professional purpose – or BIG WHY – acts like your internal compass that keeps you finding ways to serve and thrive financially, no matter how much instability and upheaval is going on around you.

 It’s not often that a book comes along that feels like a real game-changer, but that’s exactly how Aaron Hurst’s book THE PURPOSE ECONOMY (Oct, 2016) felt for me recently.
 His book felt like a welcome confirmation and validation of everything I’ve been observing and witnessing over the past several years, and his ability to clearly articulate what I’ve been sensing for a long time felt so significant that I wanted to share it with you.

-3. Engaging work that’s impactful; we want to feel as though our work MATTERS.
+1. Engaging work that’s meaningful.
+We want to feel as though our work MATTERS.

 The Agrarian Economy

 Starting out as hunter-gatherers for many thousands of years, we eventually learned how to farm and cultivate the land in ways that allowed us to produce more stable sources of food and to stop moving around.
 An economy began to develop, centered around our agricultural interests.
 As the farms grew, so did the first villages and towns.
 This also marked the beginning of land ownership, social classes and specialised trade.
 Wealth and freedom were tied to owning the land and the ability to optimise its output.

 The Industrial Economy